Jamal Mashburn Jr.: College career

 On February 17, 2021, Mashburn scored a freshman season-high 19 points in an 82–72 loss to Indiana.
 He began receiving more playing time due to an injury to Gabe Kalscheur.
 Mashburn made eight starts as a freshman at Minnesota and averaged 8.2 points, 1.6 rebounds and 1.6 assists per game.
 For his sophomore season, he transferred to New Mexico.
 Mashburn followed his coach Richard Pitino, who was hired to coach the Lobos.
 On January 8, 2022, Mashburn scored a career-high 29 points and had eight assists in a 90-87 overtime loss to Nevada.
 He was named to the Third Team All-Mountain West as a sophomore.
+As a junior, Mashburn led the league in scoring at 19.1 points per game and was named to the First Team All-Mountain West.

+In April 2024, Mashburn transferred to Temple.
+On November 23, he scored his 2,000th point in a win against UMass.